 SafetyWing offers coverage up to 69 of age.

 If you are planning a trip, make your travel insurance plan a priority.
-Although it seems like an extra cost that is usually never used, it will serve its purpose in any unfortunate event.
+Although it seems like an extra cost that is usually never used (and we hope that this always will be the case), it will serve its purpose in any unfortunate event.

 Think of your travel insurance as a way to manage your risks.
 After all, insurance policies don’t necessarily have to cost a ton of money.